Daniel J. Frey

 He visited a curse upon the three sons of Noah.

-Upon Ham, he cursed him with being black.
+Upon Ham, he cursed him for being black.

 That's why we have black people today.